siemiatj/wikifetch-modern/README.md

 ```

 Use `wikifetch-modern` in your code.
-Calling `wikipetch` returns a Promise :
+Calling `wikifetch` returns a Promise :
 ```
-import wikifetch from 'wikifetch';
+import wikifetch from 'wikifetch-modern';
+// or var wikifetch = require('wikifetch-modern').default;

 wikifetch('javascript')
 .then((article) => {